 With all the buzz about brain science, is it possible to lose sight of the mind?

-So as a mental health professional, you're not just looking at what's inside a client's head.
-You're working with the fully embodied, relational mind and during the assessment phase you're fundamentally exploring just how healthy that mind is.
+As a mental health professional, Siegel argues, you're not just looking at what's inside a client's head.
+You're working with the fully embodied, relational mind.
+And during the assessment phase, you're fundamentally exploring just how healthy that mind is.

 "The human mind is, in a very real sense, much bigger and more expansive than the skull that we imagine to house it," Siegel says in this Networker article.
 "Specifically, relationships are the sharing between people of energy and information flow.
 The brain and its whole body are the embodied mechanism of that flow, and the mind is the self-organizing process that regulates that flow."
 What you do with your mind, he adds, "can even change the structure of your brain."